Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 the operation was canceled.

 !!! warning
-        It is important to note that cancelation is always *local*, in the sense that there is no communication involved with a remote party (i.e., it does not rely on the remote party being able to communicate).
+        It is important to note that cancellation is always *local*, in the sense that there is no communication involved with a remote party (i.e., it does not rely on the remote party being able to communicate).

-It is also worth noting that the main focus of our implementation of mercury’s RPC cancelation is the recovery from faults, and not the support of RPC transfer scenarios that rely on cancelation (e.g., optimistic queries in a data service, or higher level protocol operations, which could theoretically also be supported).
+It is also worth noting that the main focus of our implementation of mercury’s RPC cancellation is the recovery from faults, and not the support of RPC transfer scenarios that rely on cancellation (e.g., optimistic queries in a data service, or higher level protocol operations, which could theoretically also be supported).

-Xancelation can be supported for the following operations:
+Cancellation can be supported for the following operations:
 -   `HG_Forward()`, `HG_Respond()` (RPC operations)
 -   `HG_Bulk_transfer()` (Bulk operations)